Icinga/icinga2/doc/6-advanced-topics.md

 attributes are mandatory, `child_host` and `child_service` attributes are obsolete within inline definitions in an existing service object or service inline definition.

 A service can depend on a host, and vice versa.
-A service has an implicit dependeny (parent) to its host.
+A service has an implicit dependency (parent) to its host.
 A host to host dependency acts implicit as host parent relation.

 A common scenario is the Icinga 2 server behind a router.
 Checking internet